PHolmes1011/Portfolio-Peter-Holmes/README.md

 - I made a light weight game engine for the PlayStation 4.

-- I worked as part of a team to develop a potential port of a game in cooperation with Sumo Digital Academy.
+- I worked as part of a team to develop a Vulkan port of Zool: Redimentioned in cooperation with Sumo Digital Academy.

 - I expanded on my light weight PlayStation 4 engine to add AI agents to a scene.